Infrastructure Penetration Testing

 Whether it’s hosted in the cloud, internally, or externally, we have multiple scenarios to simulate an attacker who might attempt to breach your network.

-Tesserent technical assurance & testing services infrastructure assessments will assist your organisation in identifying exploitable vulnerabilities that may be found in your network.
+Tesserent's infrastructure assessments in New Zealand will assist your organisation in identifying exploitable vulnerabilities that may be found in your network.

 Whether you are looking to meet compliance requirements such as PCI or ISO27001 or want to have a better understanding of your current attack surface, Tesserent security experts can assist you to ensure you not only meet those requirements, but will validate that your current defence posture holds up against a cyber-attack.